 - Make all functionalities available through the keyboard

-- Content shouldn’t cause any physical damages to users
+- Content shouldn’t cause any physical damage to users

 - Provide proper navigation so that users can find content and interact with it